theaidran/YTReps/README.md

 ## Mobile
 *  It is not fully designed to be used on smartphones.
 But the repetitions part is useful to make reviews on smartphones, especially if you use the synchronization feature with a desktop.
 To better experience, you can disable unnecessary review modes in settings.
 *  If you use the standalone app YoutubeReps.html, you should open this file with a local manager, e.g., "My files" and select a browser to open that file.
-Due to some compatibility issues, install from Play: Microsoft Edge or Samsung Internet Browser.
+Due to some compatibility, policy issues, install from Play: Microsoft Edge or Samsung Internet Browser.